Huntington Beach Anxiety Healing 949-371-3997

 Early in my studies, I learned that practicing effective psychotherapy requires many years of training and experience.

-Psychotherapy is effective when people change, develop an increased awareness of themselves and their environment, and get beyond the many constrictions that impede happiness and the experience of pleasure in themselves and with others.
+Psychotherapy is an organismic or whole body, brain, and social systems approach, demonstrating effectiveness only when people change to a healthy life style and character structure, develop an increased awareness of themselves and their environment, and get beyond the many constrictions that impede happiness and the experience of pleasure in themselves and with others.

-I had the good fortune to study with many prominent figures of the time in the psychotherapy, psychology and anthropology fields including Rollo May, Viktor Frankl, Ashley Montague, Everett Shostrom, Harold Greenwald and Herbert Blumer.
+I had the good fortune to study, in graduate school, with many prominent figures of the time in the psychotherapy, psychology and anthropology fields including Rollo May, Viktor Frankl, Ashley Montague, Everett Shostrom, Harold Greenwald, Herbert Blumer, and others.

 Forensic psychology experience includes expert witness testimony for the defense and submission of affidavits, in state and federal courts, including preparation of insanity defense, dangerousness, and competency evaluations.

-I developed 3 neuropsychology labs in forensic psychiatric hospitals and a civil psychiatric hospital where I trained interns, conducted research, higher cortical function retraining, and clinical neuropsychological evaluations.
+I developed neuropsychology labs in a forensic psychiatric hospital and a civil psychiatric hospital where I trained interns, conducted research, higher cortical function retraining, and clinical neuropsychological evaluations.

-Teaching experience includes neuropsychology for hospital psychologists and clinical psychology interns, reasoning & rehabilitation programs for consumer groups, graduate psychology courses in existential psychotherapy, personality theory, clinical and counseling psychology, social and cultural diversity, and forensic psychology.
+Teaching experience includes neuropsychology for hospital psychologists and clinical psychology interns, reasoning and rehabilitation programs for consumer groups, graduate psychology courses in existential psychotherapy, personality theory, clinical and counseling psychology, clinical practicums, child and adolescent counseling psychology, social and cultural diversity, and forensic psychology.

-I am the author of various papers on healing and a book, Giving Up “Mental Illness” Or How To Be Normal In A ‘Crazy’ World, essentially a training/teaching manual for people, published in 1998, now out of print.
-I am a reviewer for the Journal of Mindfulness.
+I am the author of various papers on healing, some of which are included on this site, and a book, Giving Up “Mental Illness” Or How To Be Normal In A ‘Crazy’ World, essentially a training/teaching manual for people, published in 1998, now out of print.

 Discussion Group